dynilab/dynilab.github.io/_pages/profiles.md

     more_info:

   - align: left
+    image: siyuan-wang.jpg
+    content: about_siyuan.md
+    image_circular: true # crops the image to make it circular
+    more_info:

+  - align: left
+    image: qinghui-qi.jpg
+    content: about_qinghui.md
+    image_circular: true # crops the image to make it circular
+    more_info:

+  - align: left
+    image: mengyu-wang.jpg
+    content: about_mengyu.md
+    image_circular: true # crops the image to make it circular
+    more_info:

+  - align: left
+    image: zhizhun-lin.jpg
+    content: about_zhizhun.md
+    image_circular: true # crops the image to make it circular
+    more_info:

+  - align: left
     image: fulin-wang.jpg
     content: about_fulin.md
     image_circular: true # crops the image to make it circular
     more_info:

   - align: left
+    image: daixin-yang.jpg
+    content: about_daixin.md
+    image_circular: true # crops the image to make it circular
+    more_info:

+  - align: left
     image: jiaxu-tan.jpg
     content: about_tan.md
+    image_circular: true # crops the image to make it circular
+    more_info:

+  - align: left
+    image: hasan.jpg
+    content: about_hasan.md
+    image_circular: true # crops the image to make it circular
+    more_info:

+  - align: left
+    image: nabil.jpg
+    content: about_nabil.md
     image_circular: true # crops the image to make it circular
     more_info:

   - align: left
     image: ben-li.jpg
     content: about_ben.md